SkeltonThatcher/aws-vpc-peering-terraform/README.md

 Terraform scripts to create three peered AWS VPCs.

-This TF plan will create x3 VPCs, each with the following resources:
+This TF plan will create three VPCs, each with the following resources:

 * x1 public route table
 * x1 IGW